 We can then import these tiles to Unity (following the Import Vignette) to create:

 The more time intensive processing steps can all be monitored via the progressr package, so you’ll be more confident that your computer is still churning along and not just stalled out.
 For more information, check out the introductory vignette and the guide to importing your data into Unity!

 The following datasets can currently be downloaded using

 (All descriptions above taken from the National Map API descriptions.)

-You can install the development version of terrainr from GitHub with:
+Or, if you want the newest patches and features, you can install the development version of terrainr from GitHub with:

 # install.packages("devtools") devtools::install_github("ropensci/terrainr")

 Be aware that the development version is not stable, and features that haven’t been published on CRAN may change at any time!

 Please note that this package is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.